MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 The second case is called "progressive mode", and will only appear if the client request property `results_progressive_enabled` is set to `true`.
-In this case, each TableFragment frame describes an update to the data accummulated by all previous such frames for the table, either as an append operation, or as a replace operation.
+In this case, each TableFragment frame describes an update to the data accumulated by all previous such frames for the table, either as an append operation, or as a replace operation.
 (The latter is used, for example, when some long-running aggregation calculation is performed at the "top level" of the query, so an initial aggregation result is replaced by more accurate